 When you have a monster sunburn, the first thing you think of is rubbing Aloe Vera gel to soothe your scorched skin.
 Aloe Vera is a popular medicinal and cosmetic plant.
-Not only does this gooey superhero gives you relief from sunburns, but it also helps in treating many skin conditions like frostbite, psoriasis, cold sores, etc.
+Not only does this gooey superhero give you relief from sunburns, but it also helps in treating many skin conditions like frostbite, psoriasis, and cold sores.

 You might have this thorny triangular green plant sitting in your backyard without knowing the many ways in which you can use the precious Aloe Vera plant for your face and skin.
 Don’t worry; we will be covering that for you in this article.

 Due to its health, beauty, medicinal, and skincare properties, Aloe Vera has been regarded as “the universal panacea” by the Greek scientists and “the plant of immortality” by the Egyptians.
 Even though there is not much conclusive evidence on Aloe Vera’s efficacy, the biochemistry of the plant does contain anti-fungal, anti-viral, and cell regenerative properties.